dmh2000/retrosheet/doc/retro-chapter-1/index.md

 Here's the files you should download if you want to follow along.

 - [Game Logs](https://www.retrosheet.org/gamelogs/index.html)
   - The gamelogs include scores, player info and other stuff.
 They are organized by season and can be downloaded piecemeal.
 I downloaded (the whole thing)[https://www.retrosheet.org/gamelogs/gl1871_2020.zip] but my code doesn't require all the years if you don't need them.
 Just download the ones you prefer.
+In a later chapter there is an option to upload the gamelog data to Mongodb Cloud.
+The free tier of Mongodb has a 512MB limit and this gamelog set exceeds that limit, so you would have to delete about 2/3 of the csv data before proceeding.
   - Each gamelog is a csv file with a row for each game.
 A [description of the columns is here](https://www.retrosheet.org/gamelogs/glfields.txt).
 There is a gamelog file for each year.
 - [Team Data](https://www.retrosheet.org/TeamIDs.htm)
   - This data has just a few fields but is useful for queries because you can use it as keys for finding data in the game logs.
 There is only one file .